IdleHandsProject/pixopixel/README.md

 If you want to build this yourself, you can find the Bill of Materials [here](https://www.findchips.com/org/10-open-hardware/list/85998-pixo-pixel-esp-board-and-led-board) on FindChips.

-I have submitted a pull request to the Arduino-ESP32 github: https://github.com/espressif/arduino-esp32 to have the PIXO Pixel have its own board file.
-This will ensure the pinout that was used will match the pin declartion on the board.
-In the meantime, please use the "Adafruit Feather ESP32" in the board manager, as the pinout is the same.

 ## Flashing Firmware Instructions
 1. You need to have the current version of the [Arduino IDE](https://arduino.cc) installed
-2. Ensure that you have the [Arduino ESP32 Boards](https://github.com/espressif/arduino-esp32) installed (This library is currently broken, a workaround has been found [Here](https://github.com/espressif/arduino-esp32/issues/1559))
+2. Ensure that you have the [Arduino ESP32 Boards](https://github.com/espressif/arduino-esp32) installed
 3. Various other libraries are required for the example firmware; they are listed below under "Libraries used in Example Firmware"
 4. Connect your pixo pixel to your computer and start Arduino
 5. Under the "Tools" menu, select "Board->Adafruit ESP32 Feather"; Leave Flash frequency and Upload speed the default